KadamShweta04/SAT/server/docs/index.rst

 The parsing of the graphml string happens on a low level xml basis without constructing a graph.
 The only validation will be to check if the nodes referenced by the edges are actually present.

-As id are taken from the following hierarchy: Userdata at the xml element, id of the xml element, for edges generated from <source node>-<target node>.
-This hierarchy ensures that the API can use a wide variety of valid graphml as input.

 The following interface is provided:

 .. automodule:: be.graphml_parser